MikeDawg/Amazon-AIO/README.md

 AMAZON-AIO (All in one)
 =========
-WORK IN PROGRESS!

-A Training playbook to help get you started in AWS with Ansible.
+This is a Training playbook to help get you started in AWS with Ansible.
 These roles are designed to be run one at a time so see the progression of whats developing in AWS.
 This playbook in its current state (w/ a populated vars file) will deploy the following:

 	VPC
 	Network(s)